hxtree/galaxyops/README.md

 devcontainer, and infrastructure as code (IaC) used to continuously deploy Cats Cradle in its entirety.

-Although each package is for the game, many are released and available on NPM.
+Although each package is maintained for the game, many are released individually as open-source software and available on NPM.

 The game engine client is built using Unreal Engine 5.